Clones, County Monaghan: St. Tighearnach's Church of Ireland

+Clones Presbyterian Church

+Built in 1858 and designed by architect Robert Young, Clones Presbyterian Church building features a rare 1873 J.C.
+Combe pipe organ.
+The congregation is part of the Monaghan Presbytery.

 Plantation Castle

-The Plantation Castle is a 20 ft x 40 ft or 12m x 6m, three story stone structure.
+The Plantation Castle is a 20 × 40 ft, three-story stone structure.
 The castle was constructed before 1640.
 A lease for Clones estate in 1636 mentions 'the Castle of Clones' in the possession of Nicholas Simpson.
 It lists features including a kitchen, brew house, stable and bawn.
 In 1641, the Protestant inhabitants of Clones took refuge in the castle after two hundred Jacobites assembled in Clones.
 The occupants of the castle sallied multiple times and, armed with muskets, harassed the Jacobite forces.
 This drove the Jacobites into negotiation with the occupants offering the security of their lives and property in exchange for the surrendering of the castle.
 The defenders acquiesced and returned to their already looted homes.
 The castle was 'rediscovered' in 2016 and its story was featured in BBC news and the Irish Times.
 It is currently owned by Failte Ireland.
 Clones Community Forum applied for a Heritage Council grant to contract an archaeological team to investigate the site in 2016.